markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 The design team has requested we insert a text block into the hero section to add some visual balance and add Run Buddy marketing material.

 Now we could dive right in and get started on a new feature branch, but instead let's take a moment to introduce a service from GitHub called Git issues.
 Git issues is a task management tool that is used with teams to track, organize, and communicate ideas, tasks, bugs, or enhancements.
 This tool can help team members remember key tasks, identify bottle necks or blockers that could prevent work progress, indicate file changes to reduce merge conflicts, and prevent duplicating work through assigning tasks or issues.
+Normally in the workplace, the design team would be making these issues and assigning them to us, but we will make them on the design teams behalf to simulate the workflow.
 Let's go to our GitHub repo and select the Issues tab.

 > **Video:** [Create Git Issue - Jira FSFO - 111](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-111)